Menu

 MAY 2026

 There are lots of grey squirrels in woodland school.
 They are very agile climbers!
+Did you know that squirrels have ridges on the soles of their feet?
+They have a texture abit like the tred on a bike tyre or a car tyre.
+This allows squirrels to grip really well onto the big fence in Woodland School, and onto the trees.
 They are attracted by the bird food and they like the tall trees where they can nest and hide.
 Look out for them when you come into school in the morning!

 DD tarp shelter: